sonyagreen/continuous_deployment_talk/README.md

 ## here's how you can apply this

 I'm not a developer, and I didn't need to understand the code to be able to make this dossier.
 Your support team, however they're working with you, or if you know your company has one?

+I'm not a dev, just analytical.
+Your support people may already be like this.

+I have ownership access to github/github, I don't know other companies whose support people do.
+But I have access to read the PRs, to add issues directly to GH.
+I've read PRs from the designers, I know something about how they work.
+This made me understand what was important, and comfortable to share this.

 (more here, show that we're way over on the side of +support+ from the company where no one communicates beyond support)